mattermost/docs/source/deploy/deploy-mattermost-apps.rst

 - In **Mattermost Cloud**, all apps are deployed to the Marketplace by Mattermost staff.
 They can be installed onto a specific Mattermost instance using the ``/apps install listed`` command.
 No special configuration is required; the ``/apps install`` command should be enabled and functional by default.

 - **Self-managed Mattermost** installations can use external Apps as HTTP services that have already been deployed, or can deploy App bundles on self-managed hosting or serverless platforms.
-Currently, `AWS Lambda </deploy/deploy-aws>`__, `OpenFaaS </deploy/deploy-openfaas>`__, and Kubeless deployments are supported.
+Currently, :doc:`AWS Lambda </deploy/deploy-aws>`, :doc:`OpenFaaS </deploy/deploy-openfaas>`, and Kubeless deployments are supported.
 The `appsctl` command can be used to deploy app bundles to these environments.

-  Self-managed customers can also install external `HTTP </deploy/deploy-http>`__ apps, with no need to deploy them.
+  Self-managed customers can also install external :doc:`HTTP </deploy/deploy-http>` apps, with no need to deploy them.

   The ``appsctl`` CLI tool is provided to deploy AWS and OpenFaaS apps in self-managed environments.
 To install ``appsctl``, use the following command: